 Make It Count

 Are you only ordering the minimum just to get a box of ice cream sandwiches?
 Shame.
 Shame.
 Shame.
 You are wasting your delivery dollar and shorting the Instacart Shopper.
-They make a commission on each unique item, and if you order six boxes of Diana’s Chocolate Covered Bananas and four bags of chips, the Marietta region Shopper gets .80 cents and about $3.50 in delivery.
+They (used to) make a commission on each unique item, and if you order six boxes of Diana’s Chocolate Covered Bananas and four bags of chips, the Marietta region Shopper gets .80 cents and about $3.50 in delivery.
 The most significant order I had was $378.45, and it took me two total hours to shop and drive.
 That was over 50 grocery items ordered, and I received a 16% tip.
 Make it count and try not to binge order!
 [Since the publishing of this blog post, Instacart shoppers no longer get commissions per item – they only receive a whole dollar value based on the algorithm Instacart has derived.
 A great place for shoppers to learn how to increase this is Reddit.]

 Check It First, Refund Second